-Even when you want to name them all the same and use the same password, you’ll still need to that manually three times.
-That plus the sluggish interface makes the task more time-consuming than necessary.
+Even when you want to configure them all the same, you’ll still need to do that manually three times.
+That, plus the sluggish interface, makes the task more time-consuming than necessary.

 Another thing is while you can make the bands work exclusively on a slow Wi-Fi standard, such as 801.11b or 802.11a, you cannot make them work solely on the fastest standard it supports.
 In other words, the router favors compatibility over performance, and there’s nothing you can do to change that.

-And finally, the router has a captive portal option which allows you to set up a web page that users need to view and interact with before they can get connected to a Wi-Fi network.
-Captive portals are useful for public Wi-Fi hotspots.
-For this reason, it’s super odd that the TEW-829DRU’s captive portal option is only available to its mains Wi-Fi networks and not the Guest networks.
+And finally, the router has a captive portal option that allows you to set up a web page that users need to view and interact with before getting connected to a Wi-Fi network.
+Captive portals are helpful for public Wi-Fi hotspots.
+For this reason, it’s super odd that the TEW-829DRU’s captive portal option is only available to its main Wi-Fi networks and not the Guest networks.

 Router Limits Parental Controls feature

 It’s interesting that as an SMB router, the TEW-829DRU’s unique feature is that for the home environment.
-Indeed, the router has built-in support for Router Limits, which is a security and Parental Controls service, similar to Circle with Disney found in Netgear routers.
+Indeed, the router has built-in support for Router Limits, security, and Parental Controls service, similar to Circle with Disney found in Netgear routers.

 I tested the TEW-829DRU using all of its Wi-Fi bands, and the router did relatively well.

-Keep in mind that for all routers, I always tweak the Wi-Fi settings to favor speed over compatibility.
+Keep in mind that I tweak the Wi-Fi settings for all routers to favor speed over compatibility.
 For example, I’d make the 802.11ac band work exclusively for 802.11ac clients.
 As mentioned above, this is not possible with this router.

 At close range, the router averaged 433 megabits per second.
 When I increased the distance to 40 feet, now it registered close to 390Mbps.

 The TRENDnet TEW-829DRU’s range was similar to that of other high-end home routers.
-In my testing when placed in the middle, it could cover some 2000 ft² (186 m²) of residential setting with a good Wi-Fi signal.
+When placed in the middle, my testing could cover some 2000 ft² (186 m²) of residential settings with a good Wi-Fi signal.
 The router also appeared reliable, passing my 48-hour stress test without disconnecting once.

-When hosting an external storage device, the TEW-829DRU can work as a network attached storage (NAS) server, allowing multiple clients to access data stored on the storage device.
+When hosting an external storage device, the TEW-829DRU can work as network-attached storage (NAS) server, allowing multiple clients to access data stored on the storage device.